Nidhi3338/Microsoft_azure/README.md

 - thirdparty service given by the aws or azure for public cloud
 - Hybrid clouds rely on secure network connections, often using technologies like virtual private networks (VPNs)
 - **Azure Arc** is a set of technologies that helps manage your cloud environment.
 Azure Arc can help manage your cloud environment, whether it's a public cloud solely on Azure, a private cloud in your datacenter, a hybrid configuration, or even a multi-cloud environment running on multiple cloud providers at once.
+- What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
+Azure VMware Solution lets you run your **VMware** **workloads** in Azure with seamless integration and scalability.
+- Azure VMware Solution (AVS) is a cloud service offered by Microsoft Azure in collaboration with VMware.
+It enables organizations to run their   VMware workloads natively within the Microsoft Azure cloud environment.